expobrain/tech_debt_hotspot/README.md

 ⚠️ **WARNING**: The binary of this tool is not signed so on OSX it will raise a warning.
 See the official [instructions](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac) to allow the execution of unsigned binaries on OSX.

-> This tool comes from the concept expressed in this talk https://youtu.be/w9YhmMPLQ4U
+> This tool comes from the concept expressed in this talk <https://youtu.be/w9YhmMPLQ4U>

 This tools collects the maintainability index and the number of changes in the repository for each file of the codebase and aggregated for each package and outputs a CSV with:

 - **path**: the path of the Python module or package
+- **path_type**: the type of the path (module or package)
-- **maintainability_index**: the maintainability index of the module or package calulated by `radon` (see https://radon.readthedocs.io/en/latest/intro.html#maintainability-index)
+- **maintainability_index**: the maintainability index of the module or package calulated by using the Visual Studio's [formula](https://learn.microsoft.com/en-us/visualstudio/code-quality/code-metrics-maintainability-index-range-and-meaning)
 - **changes**: the number of changes in the module or package from the version control
 - **hotspot_score**: the inverse of the number of changes over the maintainability index